Come to one of our information sessions to learn more about Think Ahead!EXPLORE

 An exciting opportunity for young adults with intellectual disabilities to get college experience.
-Applications for the 2023/2024 academic year are now closed.
+Applications for the 2024/2025 academic year will open in March.

 Develop Job and Life Skills